 If round brilliant cuts are what you fancy, then going lower on the scale will not hurt the appearance, brilliance, scintillation, or fire of the diamond and overall piece of jewelry.
 G grade diamond in round brilliant cut appears as colorless as D grade or E grade diamond.

-If you are someone who has a preference for warmer toned diamonds compared to the ice-cold vibe of colorless diamonds of D, E, F grade, then go for G grade diamond.
+If you are someone who has a preference for warmer toned diamonds compared to the ice-cold vibe of colorless diamonds of D, E, F grade, then go for G grade diamonds.
 You can enhance these warmer tones by opting for the G color diamond in emerald cut or Asscher cut.
-These cuts have a large table with steps cuts.
+These cuts have a large table with step cuts.
 Not only does that make the color visible but also makes it seem uniform.

 What diamond-cut compliment G-grade diamonds?